aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 > Currently, only TOTP-based MFA (e.g. Google Authenticator) is supported by this module.
 SMS is NOT supported.

 >[!IMPORTANT]
 > When this is set, the MFA TOTP code is ALWAYS expected at the end of the password (e.g. `PASSWORD123456`).
 This is extracted from the password before authentication.
-If no token is entered, authentication will fail even if the password is incorrect even if MFA is not required because the last x characters of the password will be parsed out of the password (e.g. `PA` password and `SSWORD` for token).
+If no token is entered, authentication will fail even if the password is correct and MFA is not required because the last x characters of the password will be parsed out of the password (e.g. `PA` password and `SSWORD` for token).

 ***Type:*** Boolean